FAXES/markdownconvert/README.md

 Markdown convert is a conversion tool used to, you guessed it, convert markdown to HTML.

 - 🐈 Markdown to HTML parser
-- ⚡Built different, for performance
+- ⚡Built differently, for performance
 - ⚖️ light-weight while also having custom markdown conversions built-in
 - 🔥 Support for [HTTP request blocks](https://docs.weblutions.com/c/products/md-guide-http) to be rendered with custom Markdown
-- 🪴 Remove markdown syntax and get the text content - all without the astricks and underscores
+- 🪴 Remove markdown syntax and get the text content - all without the asterisks and underscores

 ## Installation
 Get started by running the install command 😊